 Health and Safety

 We’ve also installed more hand sanitizer stations through our campuses, including at designated entry/exit points and common areas, and keep them topped up for those occasions when soap and water are not available.
 When your hands aren’t visibly dirty, you can use a 70 - 90% alcohol-based hand sanitizer to protect you from picking up germs from common touch points.
+Remember to rub your hands for at least 15 seconds, and always follow Toronto Public Health guidelines for hand hygiene.
 As the College moves through the phases of reopening and activity increases on campus, we will continue enhancing our hand sanitizing stations in areas such as office entryways, labs and classrooms, to ensure everyone has equal access.

 When in an enclosed area where you are not wearing a face covering, always cover your mouth and nose with a tissue when you cough or sneeze – or use the inside of your elbow if no tissues are available.
 Throw tissues in the trash and immediately wash your hands with soap and water for at least 20 seconds, or clean your hands with a hand sanitizer.

+You are required to wear a mask at all times when on campus, and may only remove your mask when directed by College administrators.
+When we all wear a mask to cover our respiratory droplets it helps to reduce the spread of germs into the air and on surfaces.
+It may also protect the wearer from infection.
+Visit the City of Toronto’s website to learn more about facemask and coverings best practices.
 Note: We are all responsible for our own safety on campus.
 While we should always support one another, we do not want you to be in harm’s way.
-If you happen to see someone who is intentionally not following our guidelines and protocols (e.g. not wearing a face mask when on campus), please do not confront them directly.
+If you happen to see someone who is intentionally not following our guidelines and protocols (e.g., not wearing a face mask or not wearing a face mask properly on campus), please do not confront them directly.
 Instead, call the Campus Security General Information line 416-289-5240 > option 2, or email firstname.lastname@example.org and let them address it.

 Gloves are not a substitute for proper hand hygiene.
 Wearing gloves can make one feel more protected from the virus than they really are.
 For example, they can increase the risk of transmission if the wearer touches other things before touching their face.
 Gloves must also be changed regularly and proper donning/doffing procedures must be followed.
 Gloves are necessary in certain medical and laboratory workspaces, and will continue to be provided for persons in these settings.
 The College will only provide gloves to those working in these situations.